Aedes Aegypti During Blood Meal Mosquito Vector

 Our 2024 Regular Cohort

-Ottawa County is paired up with its mentor, Jefferson County, IL, and they will provide technical assistance in vector control and surveillance.
+Ottawa County is paired up with its mentor, Jefferson County, IL, and they will provide technical assistance in vector control and monitoring.
 Jefferson County is a small-sized county with a population of over 35,000 people.
-Despite being a small population, they are using their technical expertise on vector control and surveillance to guide Ottawa during the program.
+Despite being a small population, they are using their technical expertise on vector control and monitoring to guide Ottawa during the program.

 Hurricane Crisis Cohort